newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

    <a href="/tags#system"><img src="{{ site.baseurl }}/icons/crypto.png" width="200" title="crypto" ></a>
 </div>

 **DISCLAIMER: This blog is aimed towards educative purposes.
-In no way is it endorsing nor encouraging software piracy**
+In no way is it endorsing nor encouraging software piracy.**

 After nearly a year of absence, it is now time to conclude this adventure.
 Most of what will be described here will seem out of topic if you haven't read: